Lil Tjay: Artistry

-Influenced by his upbringing in the Bronx, Lil Tjay is a melodic rapper who frequently incorporates Auto-Tune in his songs.
+Influenced by his upbringing in the Bronx, Merritt is a melodic rapper who frequently incorporates Auto-Tune in his songs.
 He has drawn comparisons to fellow New York rapper A Boogie wit da Hoodie.
 In an interview with Rolling Stone, he revealed that his biggest musical influences are Drake, Meek Mill, and Usher.
-In the same interview, Lil Tjay described his music as having a melodic sound when singing or rapping about his past struggles.
-Lil Tjay also credits his success to his year spent in prison, where he claims that his ability to write songs peaked.
-In Pitchfork's featured article on Lil Tjay, he is referred to as a "hip-hop heartthrob".
-Later in the interview, Lil Tjay explained that he is often called the "Bronx Justin Bieber" because of his sampling Justin Bieber's "Baby" on his song, "None of Your Love".
+In the same interview, Merritt described his music as having a melodic sound when singing or rapping about his past struggles.
+Merritt also credits his success to his year spent in prison, where he claims that his ability to write songs peaked.
+In Pitchfork's featured article on Merritt, he is referred to as a "hip-hop heartthrob".
+Later in the interview, Merritt explained that he is often called the "Bronx Justin Bieber" because of his sampling of Justin Bieber's "Baby" on his song, "None of Your Love".

 Live performances

-Lil Tjay accompanied Seattle rapper Lil Mosey on his nationwide tour throughout 2019.
-He also has performed at the three-day Rolling Loud Miami music festival, along with Migos, Travis Scott, and Kid Cudi in Miami Gardens, Florida in May 2019 and at the Los Angeles festival in December.
+Merritt accompanied Seattle rapper Lil Mosey on his nationwide tour throughout 2019.
+He also has performed at the three-day Rolling Loud music festival along with Migos, Travis Scott, and Kid Cudi in Miami Gardens, Florida, in May 2019 and at the Los Angeles festival in December.
 He frequently appears and performs on concerts with close friend Jay Gwuapo.

-In September 2022, a few months after the shooting, Lil Tjay performed his first concert since being shot.
-He returned to the stage for his 2022 Rolling Loud performance on Sept.
-23 in New York.
+In September 2022, a few months after the shooting, Merritt performed his first concert since being shot.
+He returned to the stage for his 2022 Rolling Loud performance on September 23 in New York.